 If it’s too low, your email deliverability will likewise be low.

-Pro tip: If you send your email campaigns using Clickback MAIL, the platform sends using its own proprietary IPs and domains, so your sender score never gets impacted.
+Pro tip: If you send your email campaigns using Clickback, the platform sends using its own proprietary IPs and domains, so your sender score never gets impacted.

 Don’t: Keep Sending to Hard-Bouncing Addresses